wp-plugins/access-category-password/readme.txt

 * Check the categories that has to be protected
 * Set the info message that display before the password form
 * Set the error message when typing the wrong password
-* Set the new custom feed name (slug)
 * Set the text replacing the feed item description of protected posts

 Availabe languages : english and french.

 This plugin uses php Sessions (more secure than cookies) to keep in mind he authenticated users.
 The password is crypted before it is stored.
-On activation of the plugin you will get an error message about the sent headers, this won't affect his functionnalities.
-Your regular feeds will be removed and a new custom feed will replace them.
-You can set the name (slug) of that feed in the plugins options.

 == Installation ==